 Mark Keam

-Mark Lee Keam is Deputy Assistant Secretary in the U.S. Department of Commerce.
-Before joining the Biden Administration, Mark served seven terms in the Virginia House of Delegates where he chaired the Higher Education Subcommittee and the legislative Asian American and Pacific Islander Caucus.
-As a naturalized American, he has long advocated for immigrant and minority rights, and introduced bills to support DACA, the Office of New Americans, funding for ESL, and environmental justice.
+Mark Lee Keam is a long time public servant and community activist.
+Most recently, he served a political appointment in the Biden Administration, and was elected seven times to the Virginia House of Delegates where he chaired the Higher Education Subcommittee.
+As a naturalized American, he has long advocated for immigrant and minority rights, and introduced bills to support DACA, Office of New Americans, funding for ESL, and environmental justice.
 As chief counsel to U.S. Senator Dick Durbin, he helped draft the DREAM Act.
-Mark grew up in four countries and attended schools in five.

 Sara Touraif